vladmorosanu97/frontend-from-zero-to-hero/Week 2 - Introduction in HTML5 && CSS3/Test/CSS Questions/Solutions/README.md

     * 1vmin = 1vw or 1vh, whichever is smaller.
     * 1vmax = 1vw or 1vh, whichever is larger.

-18. Which proprety is used to set the background color of an element?
+18. Which property is used to set the background color of an element?

     * ``background-color`` set a specific backgroud color to an element.
 Like this:
     ```